Hannah Brown and Tyler Cameron Dance Up a Storm in New TikTok Video

 The Alabama native was also spotted hanging out with Cameron in Palm Beach, Fla. earlier this week.

 "Hannah and Tyler were picked up by a female friend and driven to the beach," an eyewitness told E!
 News.
 "The three of them sat around on the grass chatting for a while and were then joined by the rest of the group including [Tyler's brother] Ryan.
-They all played volleyball for a while and when finished they all cooled off with a dip in the ocean.
+They all played volleyball for a while and, when finished, they all cooled off with a dip in the ocean.
 The group joked and played around together in the water before walking back to the volleyball area across the grass [separately].
 Hannah wrapped up in a towel and sat chatting with the girls while the guys played more volleyball.
 After that, Hannah, Tyler and the female friend got into the same car and all left together."

 The eyewitness said Brown "perfectly" fit in with the crew.